hiddentao/squel/README.md

 # NOTE: Squel is no longer actively maintained.
 I only have time for occasional bugfixes and small-scale work.
 If you are interested in helping with squel maintenance the help would be welcome.
-Alternatively, please use another library.
+Alternatively, please use another library - we recommend [knex](https://knexjs.org).

 # squel - SQL query string builder